The royal cubit

 For architectural convenience the royal cubit was reduced to 1/1,000th of this figure or 52.37 centimetres.
 This length is therefore a harmonic partial of the wavelength of the Sun.
 For everyday reference, it was roughly equal to the human forearm.
 So the dance of “time as space” was vital when we came to build temples.

 But HOW did the Egyptians figure out the size of the Sun in the first place?
 They didn’t know that the solar disc was 400 times larger (and further away) than the lunar disc because they didn’t have modern instruments.
-Instead, they used the caduceus to resolve time as space which they later immortalised in the Great Pyramid at Giza:
+Instead, they used sacred geometry to resolve time as space which they later immortalised in the Great Pyramid at Giza:

-Indeed, this blueprint implies emergence—time and space as the relative “effects” of the World Tree.
 While we may be aware of the physical dimensions of the Earth and Moon above, the eclipsed Sun is also implied—not just spatially but temporally, too.
 This was the detail that the Egyptians could measure: calendar cycles repeated every 400 years.
-This was written as 1: 400—mirrored in the spatial ratio of the Earth, Moon and Sun.
+Expressed as 1: 400—this temporal ratio was reflected in the spatial ratio they needed.